cmaraziaris/building-simulation/README.md

 > - leaves from the floor
 > - exits the building

+The simulation is terminated when the elevator completes a specific number of circles.
 Each visitor has an assosiated priority so they're treated fairly in the process.

  **Note:** *All visitors attempt to enter at once, thus many visitors won't make their way inside.*